Indecent Exposure Attorney in Fort Bend County

 Speak with a skilled indecent exposure attorney in Fort Bend County who’s a former prosecutor and knows how to protect your rights.
 Call (713) 766-1445 or reach out online now for a free consultation.

-To secure an indecent exposure conviction, the prosecution must prove beyond a reasonable doubt that the defendant:
+Texas Penal Code § 21.08 defines indecent exposure as more than nudity.
+To secure a conviction, the prosecution must prove beyond a reasonable doubt that the defendant:

 - Exposed their anus or any part of their genitals.